 I find writing about myself in the third person a bit awkward.
 But, Google likes this sort of stuff.
 And it’s also useful if you are looking for my bio and want to easily cut and paste it.
 Here’s a selection:

-About Vanessa Clark, freelance journalist & copywriter
+About Vanessa Clark, freelance ICT journalist & copywriter

 Vanessa Clark started her digital media career in the last century, before the days of blogs, Facebook and Twitter, when she arrived in London wielding a journalism degree from Rhodes University and some basic HTML experience.
 This landed her an editorial role at Emap’s Totaltele.com news service – the first purely online business publication for the telecoms industry.
 Fun times, especially when people asked to be sent the print version by post.

-Fast forward a few years and a career detour through PR, marketing and branding and Vanessa’s returned to journalism on a freelance basis, writing mostly about technology, but sometimes about marketing, sustainability or food and wine.
+Fast forward a few years and a career detour through PR, marketing and branding and Vanessa’s returned to journalism on a freelance basis, writing mostly about technology, but sometimes about marketing and sustainability.
 Her favourite subject matter is found where digital technology intersects with real people to make something awesome happen.
 This could be a better way for small companies to market themselves more effectively without breaking the bank, or it could be a better way for people to send money home using mobile technology.
 If it involves mobile innovation coming out of Africa, she is usually hooked.
 Because she has spent the bulk of her career in the tech industry, she is adept at translating geek speak into something interesting and accessible.